-We came back to Canada just in time to take a peek at the 2011 edition of the Winterlude, our yearly winter festival.
-This was Winterlude’s last week-end and even though some ice sculptures partially melted because of a warmer weather spell last week, the crowd was here.
+We came back to Canada just in time to take a peek at Winterlude 2011, our yearly winter festival.
+This was Winterlude’s last weekend and even though some ice sculptures partially melted because of a warmer weather spell last week, the crowd was here.

 It was around – 10°C and we had to dress warm just to be able to stand outside for a while.
 My poor camera had quite a temperature shock after being dragged around in warmer countries—I thought it would freeze!
 And let me tell you that taking pictures when it’s that cold isn’t easy: either you take off the gloves and risk frostbites, either you keep the mittens on and feel like a monkey trying to press on the right button.